Link Search Menu Expand Document

 PropertyHandler

-This attribute is used to signal a property handling operation on the class property.
-By having this attribute, the library compiler will automatically trigger the property handler Get() and Set() method during the serialization/deserialization and hydration process.
+This attribute enables property handling on a class property.
+When present, the library compiler automatically invokes the property handler’s Get() and Set() methods during serialization, deserialization, and hydration.

 private class PersonAddressHandler : IPropertyHandler<string, Address>